corocoto/flappy-bird/README.md

 ## Docker

-For run project on Docker you're need follow next steps:
+For run this project on Docker, you need to follow next steps:

-1. Build our container
+1. Build an image:

 ```bash
 docker build -t flappy-bird .
 ```

-2. Run it (container) on 5000 port:
+2. Run it on a new container (on 5000 port):

 ```bash
 docker run -p 5000:5000 -t flappy-bird